sandhyaparna/Data-Science/ML Algorithms/UnSupervised/Recommender Systems/Overview.md

 Eg: Amazon-Next to buy, Travel websites-Next Destination, Netflix-Movies, News

 Matrix foundation
-AB Test: Consider analysing other factors/confounding vars that might impact the results
+* AB Test: Consider analysing other factors/confounding vars that might impact the results </br>
+How do you measure the outcome - wch outcome is imp?
+  * Customer spensing more time on netflix?
+  * Public joy?
+  * Long-term rewards
+  * Production bias, recommendation bias